jinbeniyama/tdr/README.md

 ### 1. Calibration
 Here, consider the situation:
-exposure time for object frame is 10 s, exposure time for flat frame is 1 s and 1s, 10s dark frames are obtained (all in g-band).
+exposure time for object frame is 10 s, for flat frame is 1 s, and for dark frames are 1s and 10s (all in g-band) like below.

-The obtained fits are

 1. object `TRCS00000010.fits` (10 s)
 2. dark for flat `TRCS00000020.fits` (1s)
 3. dark for object `TRCS00000030.fits` (10s)
 4. flat `TRCS00000040.fits` (1s)
-.

-The, dark subtraction and flat fielding are done as following.
+The, dark subtraction and flat field-correction are done as follows.

 First, create master dark frame.

 The master dark has prefix `d` like `dTRCS00000020.fits`.

+The maximum count frame is not used for stacking, which leads to avoid cosmic ray or fast moving object contaminations.
 ```
 [usage]
 # Create master dark